 Is the decision a Key Decision?
+Yes

-No A Key Decision is an executive decision which has a significant impact on two or more District wards or which results in income or expenditure to the Council above the following thresholds: BDC: Revenue - £75,000 □ Capital - £150,000 □ NEDDC: Revenue - £100,000 □ Capital - £250,000 □ earrow Please indicate which threshold applies Is the decision subject to Call-In?
-(Only Key Decisions are subject to Call-In) No Has the relevant Portfolio Holder been informed Yes District Wards Affected All Links to Corporate Plan priorities or Policy Framework All
+A Key Decision is an executive decision which has a significant impact on two or more District wards or which results in income or expenditure to the Council above the following thresholds: BDC: Revenue - £75,000 □ Capital - £150,000 □ NEDDC: Revenue - £100,000 □ Capital - £250,000 □

+Is the decision subject to Call-In?
+Yes

+(Only Key Decisions are subject to Call-In)

+Has the relevant Portfolio Holder been informed Yes

+District Wards Affected All

+Links to Corporate Plan priorities or Policy Framework All